rossbrandon/rossbrandon.dev/src/pages/resume.md

 _Feb 2022 - Present_

+- Designing and delivering next-generation e-commerce scale and performance with Adobe Commerce Optimizer.
-- Continuously delivering service oriented architecture transformation though our Core SaaS team as well as driving innovation in our unified data indexing and ranking platform powering our live search and recommender services.
+- Continuously transforming service oriented architecture though our core services teams as well as driving innovation in our AI, machine learning, and intelligent data pipelines powering product discovery and recommendation services.

 #### Senior Software Engineer